The MCSR provides Mississippi investigators with access to a variety of high performance computing resources. These resources include:

 o An SGI UV 2000 HPC system with 192 CPU cores and 1.5 terabytes of shared memory.
 This system mounts the same 45TB of network-attached storage that is mounted on the Altix XE cluster.
 All CPUs in this machine are 8-core 2.6GHz Intel E5-4650L chips, giving a total theoretical peak performance of 3.99TOps.

-o A Cray GreenBlade system with 29 compute nodes, each of which contains 2 10-core Ivy Bridge Intel Xeon CPUs, an NVIDIA Kepler K20 GPU, 36GB or DDR3 RAM, and a 1TB internal hard drive for job scratch.
+o A Cray GreenBlade system with 29 compute nodes, each of which contains 2 10-core Ivy Bridge Intel Xeon CPUs, an NVIDIA Kepler K20 GPU, 36GB of DDR3 RAM, and a 1TB internal hard drive for job scratch.
 Due to the extraordinary (though limited to certain types of calculations) performance of the GPUs, this machine operates at a combined theoretical peak performance of 48.24TOps.
 This cluster is grant funded by the National Science Foundation (CHE-1338056) and access to it is governed by MCSR and the project PIs.
-Researchers who have computational jobs that could benefit from this unique hardware are encouraged to contact MCSR Director and project co-PI Brian Hopkins at 662-915-5683 or email@example.com to learn more.
+Researchers who have computational jobs that could benefit from this unique hardware are encouraged to contact MCSR Director and project co-PI Brian Hopkins at 662-915-5683 or firstname.lastname@example.org to learn more.